Pavan-1997/Linux-Shell_Basic_Commands/README.md

   (Lists processes containing the string "amazon" using the "grep" command to filter the output)

+- `awk`

+  (It is a versatile text-processing tool used in Linux for extracting and manipulating data in structured text files)

 - `ps -ef | grep "amazon" | awk -F" " '{print $2}'`

   (Extracts the second column (process IDs) of processes containing "amazon" using the "awk" command after filtering with "grep.")